vetludo/Dueling-DDQN-MLAgent/README.md

 ### Report

-The agent is trainned by Dueling DDQN (Double Deep Q-Learning) for this game.
+The agent is trained by Dueling DDQN (Double Deep Q-Learning) for this game.
 After episode 500, the agent has already got an average score +13 over 100 consecutive episodes.
 After episode 900, the agent gets an average score +16.

 Episode 100	Average Score: 0.65\